eudoxia0/eudoxia0.github.io/article/_drafts/letting-claude-play-text-adventures.md

 town, accumulating redundant memories, and hits the turn limit before even finding the house.

+# Psychogeography

+What if we can automatically map the game world, on behalf of the LLM?

+TODO

 # Aside: Small Worlds

 _Anchorhead_ is a long, broad game, and from the very beginning you can forget